rails/rails/guides/source/testing.md

 The default parallelization method is to fork processes using Ruby's DRb system.
 The processes are forked based on the number of workers provided.
-The default number is the actual core count on the machine you are on, but can be changed by the number passed to the parallelize method.
+The default number is the actual core count on the machine, but can be changed by the number passed to the `parallelize` method.

 To enable parallelization add the following to your `test_helper.rb`: